Ruppert Jones: Detroit Tigers

-Jones spent Spring training 1984 with the Pittsburgh Pirates, but failed to make the club.
+Jones spent spring training in 1984 with the Pittsburgh Pirates but failed to make the club.
 A week into the season, he signed with the Detroit Tigers.
-He began the season assigned to triple A with the Evansville Triplets; a .313 batting average, nine home runs and 45 RBIs earned him a call up to the majors by the beginning of June.
-He spent the rest of the season platooning with Larry Herndon in left field and occasionally spelling a day off for Chet Lemon in center.
-Perhaps his most indelible moment of his season in Detroit came on June 24, when he cleared the right field roof of Tiger Stadium with a shot off Milwaukee Brewers right-hander Tom Tellmann.
-For the season, Jones batted .284 with 37 RBIs and nine home runs.
-Six of which came at Tiger Stadium to earn him the nickname "Rooftop" Ruppert.
+He began the season assigned to Triple-A with the Evansville Triplets; a .313 batting average, nine home runs and 45 RBIs earned him a call up to the majors by the beginning of June.
+He spent the rest of the season platooning with Larry Herndon in left field and backing up for Chet Lemon in center.
+On June 24, Jones hit a home run that cleared the right field roof of Tiger Stadium off Milwaukee Brewers right-hander Tom Tellmann.
+For the season, Jones batted .284 with 37 RBI and nine home runs, six of which came at Tiger Stadium to earn him the nickname "Rooftop" Ruppert.

-The 1984 Tigers won 104 games and coasted into the post-season.
-Jones went hitless in eight at-bats in the American League Championship Series and World Series (in which he faced off against the Padres), winning the Series with the Tigers.
+The 1984 Tigers won 104 games and coasted into the postseason.
+Jones went hitless in eight at-bats in the American League Championship Series (ALCS) and World Series, facing his former club, the Padres.
+Detroit won the series.
 He became a free agent at the end of the season.
-The Tigers believed that he was a part-time player at this stage of his career, and were only willing to pay him as such.
+The Tigers believed that he was a part-time player at this stage of his career and were only willing to pay him as such.
 After some bitter negotiation between Jones and the Tigers organization, he signed with the California Angels.

 California Angels

-Jones served as a fourth outfielder and designated hitter his first season in California.
+Jones served as a fourth outfielder and designated hitter (DH) his first season in California.
 His 21 home runs were second only to Reggie Jackson.
 He and Jackson switched roles in 1986, with Jackson assuming DH duties and Jones earning most of his playing time in right field.
-The Angels won the American League West that year, earning Jones his second trip to the post-season, but lost the 1986 American League Championship Series to the Boston Red Sox in heart-breaking fashion.
+The Angels won the American League West that year, earning Jones his second trip to the postseason, but lost the 1986 ALCS to Boston in heart-breaking fashion.
 Jones collected three hits in the ALCS, scoring four runs and driving in two.

 His role became far more diminished in 1987 as he didn't even log his first plate appearance until the eighth game of the season.
-He ended up with eight home runs and 28 RBIs in just 213 plate appearances.
+He finished his final MLB season with eight home runs and 28 RBIs in 213 plate appearances.

-1988 season
+1988: minor leagues

-Jones was invited to the Milwaukee Brewers' Spring training camp in Tucson, Arizona as a non-roster invitee in 1988.
+Jones was invited to the Milwaukee Brewers' spring training camp as a non-roster invitee in 1988.
 Though he hit well, he failed to make the club.
-He signed a minor league deal with the Texas Rangers in the beginning of May, and earned American Association "Player of the Week" honors his second week with the Oklahoma City 89ers.
-His stay in Oklahoma City, however, was brief.
-After fifty games, he left for Japan, signing with the Hanshin Tigers.
+He signed a minor league deal with the Texas Rangers in the beginning of May, and earned American Association Player of the Week honors his second week with the Oklahoma City 89ers.
+After 50 games, he left for Japan, signing with the Hanshin Tigers.
 He returned to Oklahoma City in 1989, but with a torn rotator cuff and a torn labrum, he called it quits after 27 games.